 Have a new idea and want to know what your co-workers think?
 Get feedback on brand campaigns, design briefs, and more with Google+ posts.
 Create a Google+ community and share ideas, photos, and videos to start conversations.
 Share a quick poll using Forms to get input on a proposal.
 You’ll know right away if your ideas are on the right track.

 If you’re working on a large design project, create a project plan using Sheets to quickly assign tasks.
 Co-workers can update their progress directly in the spreadsheet.
 During the review process, easily keep track of changes to files, even if there are a lot of collaborators.
-With Drive, the activity stream shows who commented, edited, moved, or shared a file.
+With Drive and Team Drives, the activity stream shows things such as who commented, edited, moved, or shared a file.
 In Docs, Sheets, and Slides, check out the version history to see who made changes and when.
 You can edit files together in real time, chat within files, and get targeted feedback using comments and suggestions.

 Give team members a head start and let them preview files before a meeting or brainstorming session.
 Send your meeting invitation in Calendar and attach documents, presentations, agendas, and other creative assets—so everyone on the team is ready to contribute ideas.

-If you need to keep your creative assets together in one place, save work files and folders in Drive.
+If you need to keep your creative assets together in one place, save work files and folders in Drive or a Team Drive.
 Then, share them instantly with co-workers or external clients.
 And, when someone incorporates feedback and approvals, Drive shows you what files changed.

 If you need to share sensitive files with external clients, you can prevent people from downloading, printing, or copying them.
 You can also set an expiration date so external clients or agencies can no longer access files when a project ends.
 If you’re downloading an external file, Drive scans most files for viruses.
 If a virus is detected, the file won’t be downloaded.